neeleshbokkisam/neuroviz/README.md

 # 🧠 NeuroViz: Neural Network Learning Visualization

 An interactive Streamlit application that visualizes how a neural network learns to classify 2D data in real-time.
-Built entirely from scratch using NumPy (no PyTorch or TensorFlow) for educational purposes.
+Built entirely from scratch using NumPy (no PyTorch or TensorFlow).

 ## Features